Hand washing – Yes, Simple Hand Washing – Saves Lives

 Getting the flu vaccine – an excellent match for the current strain – is the single best way to protect yourself from the flu.
 But hand washing is a very important way to guard yourself against a number of illnesses.

 Hand washing in health care facilities is seen as one of the most important factors in stopping the spread of disease.
 But how does it factor in our everyday lives?

-“Hand washing is the most important think you can do to keep from getting sick,” said Monica Baxter, RN, Director of Infection Control at Saint Mary’s Regional Medical Center.
+“Hand washing is the most important think you can do to keep from getting sick,” said Monica Baxter, RN, Director of Infection Control at Saint Mary’s Regional Health System.
 “Germs are spread from unclean hands to food, usually when the person who handles food doesn’t wash after using the bathroom, then from food to those who eat it.
 This is an almost totally preventable way of spreading disease.”

 According to the Centers for Disease Control (CDC), hand washing is important for many reasons including:

 - children and the elderly can have weaker immune systems than adults and can become sick quicker

 - about a third of E. coli outbreaks is caused by poor hand washing by food preparers

 - germs that cause disease live in meat, vegetables, and just about any food item

 - germs can spread from uncooked foods like hamburger to the hands, then spread to other foods, even salads

 Some of the CDC’s statistics on appropriate hand washing, or lack thereof, can be alarming.
 Here are statistics for some common activities where hand washing is deemed especially important: